funkhaus/factory-archive/README.md

 ### Mock data

 All our data generally comes our of WordPress using the WP-GQL.
+The file `db.json` found in `src/static` of this repo can used in your Storybook components to mock these data structures.

 But we've setup some ways to access the data easily.

-#### Import file

-The file `db.json` found in `src/static` of this repo can used in your Storybook components.
-It includes mocks for various types of data we commonly use.

-It's best to look at [the sample `<work-block>` component](https://github.com/funkhaus/factory/tree/master/src/components/Issue-1 - WorkBlock) to see how to use the API to mock data.
+Please see this [sample Storybook component](https://github.com/funkhaus/factory/tree/master/src/components/Issue%201%20-%20WorkBlock). to see how it's used.

 ## Resources

-Include some good things to read here.
+TODO Include some good things to read here.

 1. Code examples?
 1. CSS guides?